geogav/BiodataAnalysisGroup.github.io/pages/code-of-conduct.md

 Programming workflows help with reproducibility because they take some of the human element out, and in an ideal scenario, you are left with a script or series of scripts that takes data from raw form to final product.
 Programming alone is not enough, though, because people can easily forget which script changes they made and when.
 Therefore, all projects that involve programming of any kind (so basically, all projects) must use some form of version control.
 I strongly recommend git in combination with GitHub (see below), unless you have a pre-existing workflow.
 This is a hard requirement because a) it is the only way to definitively track the evolution of methods/files over time, b) it allows for easier detection of bugs, c) it facilitates code sharing, and d) it has nice side effects for workflow organization (e.g., thinking in terms of commits, branches, issues).
 Points a, b, and c are directly relevant to the mission of conducting reproducible research.

-### Experiment pre-analysis plans
-We are currently working out a system for publishing pre-analysis plans for our studies.
-Stay tuned.

 ### Authorship
 We will follow APA guidelines with respect to authorship: